gregory-ledenev/Vert.x-EasyRouting/README.md

 # EasyRouting for Vert.x

 EasyRouting is a lightweight, annotation-driven HTTP routing library designed to build Vert.x web applications.
-It simplifies web development by letting you define routes with Java annotations—no need to manage complex request or response objects.
+It simplifies RESTful or JSON-RPC application development by letting you define routes or handler methods with Java annotations—no need to manage complex request or response objects.

 Inspired by JAX-RS and Spring Boot’s routing style, EasyRouting provides a